DenzilGreenwood/pyciaf/docs/WHITEPAPER.md

 - **Deployment Anchors** for artifacts, configurations, SBOMs, and approvals
 - **Inference Receipts** and batch roots linking predictions to training provenance

-The result is an immutable audit chain from dataset ingestion to model deployment and inference.
+The result is an immutable audit connections trail from dataset ingestion to model deployment and inference.

 ## 4. Provenance System